Poker DDoS Attacks

 Update of 10/04/2013:

-There seems to be a working patch which is easier to use without the need to install the TOR proxy program: Skype Resolvers Blocker
+There seems to be a working patch that is easier to use without installing the TOR proxy program: Skype Resolvers Blocker.

 - Download and run TOR proxy provider (very well known free proxy service).